Dyspraxia vs. apraxia of speech

 Helping a child with dyspraxia

 It’s also recommended that children and adults learn how to touch type.
 This is because, just like for individuals with dysgraphia, a keyboard can be much easier to manipulate than holding a pen or pencil.
 It eliminates any messiness or embarrassment due to poorly formed letters and spacing.
-Learning to type also enhances reading and spelling ability.
+Learning to type can also enhance reading and spelling ability.

 Helping a child with speech therapy